Amayzing24/serverAPI/rest-api/README.md

     }
 }
 ```
-Throws 404 error if not found
+Throws 404 error if not found,
 Throws 400 error if not valid input

 ## Delete a server